dodeeric/pdf2epubEX/README.md

 ### Book

 The script is based on the method described in my book published in 2014: *Fixed Layout ePub: A Practical Guide to Publish eBooks from PDF Files*.
-I is available on [Amazon](https://www.amazon.fr/dp/1502809508) and on [Googgle Play Books](https://play.google.com/store/books/details?id=LRQ-BQAAQBAJ).
+It is available on [Amazon](https://www.amazon.fr/dp/1502809508) and on [Googgle Play Books](https://play.google.com/store/books/details?id=LRQ-BQAAQBAJ).

 ### ePub Fix Layout